Age Groups and Vaccines: Teens/College

 Preparing for vaccines

-By the time your child is a teenager or a college student, she has received several vaccines, but it probably still doesn't feel entirely comfortable watching her get more.
-Most likely your teen has not had a negative consequence before, and that is likely to be the case again.
-If your teen has had a negative experience previously, be sure to discuss that event with her doctor before it is time for the next vaccine to be given.
+By the time your child is a teenager or a college student, they have received several vaccines, but it probably still doesn't feel entirely comfortable watching them get more.
+Most likely your teen has not had a negative experience before, and that is likely to be the case again.
+If your teen has had a negative experience previously, be sure to discuss that event with the doctor before it is time for the next vaccine to be given.

 Remember that your teen will take the lead from you.
 If you are feeling comfortable that this is an important and necessary thing to do, so will your teen.